 For all of those years, both Ke’Shown and Almarayati made the commitment to meet once a week during all of those school years.
 Almarayati said she had heard sometimes students don’t want to talk or they don’t want to see their mentors anymore.
 She said Ke’Shown was there waiting every week.

 “I could rely on him too,” she said.
 “It makes a huge difference.
 He’s like my son now.
 I think we will be in contact forever.”

 When Ben Ritchie was in third grade, he tended to get in trouble when he got angry.
 So his resource teacher recommended that he have someone work with him outside of class.
-That’s when Danbury Schools and Business Collaborative (DSABC) mentor Keith Wolff walked into Ben’s life.
+That’s when Danbury Student and Business Connection (DSABC) mentor Keith Wolff walked into Ben’s life.

 Despite getting the cold shoulder as Ben played with Legos, Wolff continued to show up every week at Shelter Rock School.
 It took a month before Ben realized that Wolff wasn’t going away.
 Then he started to like the attention and started to like Wolff because “he’s funny.”

 Eight years later, the two are clearly lifelong friends.
 Ben, a junior studying plumbing at Henry Abbott Technical High School, meets once a week with Wolff.
 Wolff and his wife have lived in Brookfield for 30 years and have two children and two grandchildren.
 He originally started as a literacy volunteer at Shelter Rock 11 years ago.